ukm4ks/Lumia-Mods/README.md

 # 🛠️ Lumia-Mods
 The official repository of **Lumia**!
-This repository contains curated lists of mods for Minecraft servers using both Fabric.
+This repository contains a curated list of Minecraft server mods that use Fabric.

 ## 📦 Mods Overview